Arrange a callback

 Can I claim compensation for an accident at a hotel?

-Hotel accidents you could be compensated for
+Types of hotel accidents you could be compensated for

 • Damaged furniture.
 The chairs, tables and beds within a hotel should be maintained to keep them as safe as possible.
 If you cut yourself on damaged furniture or are injured because it collapsed while you were using it, you could make a claim.